tbwcjw/hnj-bulletin/README.md

+##HNJ
-HNJ - A text-only bulletin board written in PHP with caching, spam detection, banning, flood protection, multiple themes, read-only boards and support for sharing magnet links
+A text-only bulletin board written in PHP with caching, spam detection, banning, flood protection, multiple themes, read-only boards and support for sharing magnet links.
+Written for speed.
+Employs no external libraries nor frameworks.
+Ballz to the wallz.

 ![image](https://github.com/tbwcjw/hjn-bulletin/assets/35520616/e5b484e1-8304-4b6a-a076-ae7f0bd5d74a)
 frontpage: shows a list of all the boards